sabyapradhan/resources-1/ts_migration.md

 {:gif: data-image-type='gif'}
 {:tip: .tip}

-# Troubleshooting migrating service instances
+# Troubleshooting for migrating service instances

 If you run into any issues when you migrate a Cloud Foundry service instance to a resource group, review the following common issues to help you move forward.